United States Exploring Expedition: Return route

-After making another search, the man was not found and the natives began arming themselves.
-Lieutenant Walker returned his force to the ship, to converse with Hudson, who ordered Walker to return to shore and demand the return of the sailor.
+After making another search, the man was not found and the natives began arming themselves in response to the military presence.
+Lieutenant Walker returned his force to the ship, to converse with Hudson, who ordered Walker to invade again and demand the return of the sailor.
 Walker then reboarded his boats with his landing party and headed to shore.
 Walker shouted his demand and the natives charged for him, forcing the boats to turn back to the ships.
-It was decided on the next day that the Americans would bombard the hostiles and land again.
-While doing this, a force of around 700 Gilbertese warriors opposed the American assault, but were defeated after a long battle.
-No Americans were hurt, but twelve natives were killed and others were wounded, and two villages were also destroyed.
-A similar episode occurred two months before in February when the Peacock and the Flying Fish briefly bombarded the island of Upolu, Samoa following the death of an American merchant sailor on the island.
+It was decided on the next day that the Americans would bombard the indigenous people and invade again.
+While doing this, a force of around 700 Gilbertese warriors opposed the American invasion but were defeated after a long battle.
+No Americans were hurt, but twelve natives were killed while others were wounded.
+The invaders destroyed two villages.
+A similar episode of violence occurred two months before in February when the Peacock and the Flying Fish briefly bombarded the island of Upolu, Samoa following the death of an American merchant sailor on the island.

 The Vincennes and Porpoise reached Cape Disappointment on April 28, 1841, but then headed north to the Strait of Juan de Fuca, Port Discovery, and Fort Nisqually, where they were welcomed by William Henry McNeill and Alexander Caulfield Anderson.
 The Porpoise surveyed the Admiralty Inlet, while boats from the Vincennes surveyed Hood Canal, and the coast northwards to the Fraser River.
 Wilkes visited Fort Clatsop, John McLoughlin at Fort Vancouver, and William Cannon on the Willamette River, while he sent Lt.
 Johnson on an expedition to Fort Okanogan, Fort Colvile and Fort Nez Perces, where they met Marcus Whitman.
 Like his predecessor, British explorer George Vancouver, Wilkes spent a good deal of time near Bainbridge Island.
 He noted the bird-like shape of the harbor at Winslow and named it Eagle Harbor.
 Continuing his fascination with bird names, he named Bill Point and Wing Point.
 Port Madison, Washington and Points Monroe and Jefferson were named in honor of former United States presidents.
 Port Ludlow was assigned to honor Lieutenant Augustus Ludlow, who lost his life during the War of 1812.